free-drones/rise_drones/doc/source/SEN_API.rst

 ..   }

-.. .. _sssdatalinkapi:
+.. .. _sendatalinkapi:

 ..
-SSS Data-link API
+SEN Data-link API
 .. -----------------

 ..
 When data is requested from the |DSS|, it publishes the data on the Data-socket